Item Sales Report

 Manage Filters:

-Select Filter: Select any filter from the list to generate the desired Item Sales Report.
-You must select the filter from the list and click on the "Select Filter" button.
+Select Filter: To generate the desired Item Sales Report, select a filter from the list and click the "Select Filter" button.

 Delete: You can delete any filter from the list that is no longer required.
 Select the filter and then click on the "Delete" button.

-When you set up the filters for locations (stores) and location groups, you can see the information about selected details by hovering the mouse cursor over the "Filter" button.
+When you set up filters for locations (stores) and location groups, you can view information about selected details by hovering the mouse cursor over the "Filter" button.

-In this way, you can check the items' sales data in the report by selecting a specific location (store)/location group.
+This way, you can check the sales data for items in the report by selecting a specific location (store) or location group.

 Now, let's filter the applied discount to the items in the sales report.

-By default, the "None" option will be pre-selected.
-To filter the records as per the applied discount percentage, select the "Percentage" option.
-When you select the Percentage option, you will see the Condition and Percentage value options to filter the sales reports.
+The "None" option is pre-selected by default.
+To filter the records according to the applied discount percentage, select the "Percentage" option.
+When you choose the Percentage option, you will see the Condition and Percentage value options to filter the sales reports.

-You will see three different conditions to filter the discounted data in the sales report and need to insert the specific percentage value.
+You will see three conditions for filtering the discounted data in the sales report.
+To filter the data, you need to insert a specific percentage value.

 = "percentage value": You will see the discounted data in the sales report that equals the inserted percentage value.